Christopher James Davis: Franco-Prussian War

-During the Franco-Prussian war in 1870 he volunteered his services to assist the suffering and cholera-stricken peasantry of eastern France, especially at the Battle of Sedan.
-He devoted himself with skill and energy to the treatment of large numbers of sick and wounded and to the establishment of soup kitchens which gave food and life to multitudes of starving people.
-He was an enthusiast for his soup kitchens, so that, when on one occasion, the sister of the Protestant Pastor at Sedan (Miss Goulden) told him there was not sufficient soup, he took his watch from his pocket, gained as a prize at College and sold it to pay for the immediate needs.
+During the Franco-Prussian war in 1870, Davis volunteered his services to assist the suffering and cholera-stricken peasantry of eastern France, especially at the Battle of Sedan.
+He devoted himself with skill and energy to the treatment of large numbers of sick and wounded and to the establishment of soup kitchens that gave food and life to multitudes of starving people.
+He was an enthusiast for his soup kitchens, to the extent that, on one occasion, when the sister of the Protestant Pastor at Sedan (Miss Goulden) told him there was not sufficient soup, he took his watch from his pocket, gained as a prize at College, and sold it to pay for the immediate needs.

 For this special war-work Mr and Mrs Chrimes of Moorgate, Rotherham, England, made the young physician almoner of a thousand pounds for the poor and sick among whom he laboured.
 Dr Davis also ran an ambulance, which was regarded as the finest one in the neighbourhood.

 He also took care of several hundred wounded Bavarians in dire need of aid.
-It was in this final benevolent service in war-torn Europe that he assumed the honourable nickname, "The Good Black Doctor".
+It was in this final benevolent service in war-torn Europe that he assumed the honourable nickname: "The Good Black Doctor".

 Death

-Two Englishwomen, Emma Maria Pearson (1828–93) and Louisa Elisabeth MacLaughlin (1836–1921), wrote this of him:
+Two Englishwomen, Emma Maria Pearson and Louisa Elisabeth MacLaughlin, wrote this of him: